Ext4: Implementation

 Linux kernel Virtual File System is a subsystem or layer inside of the Linux kernel.
-It is the result of the very serious attempt to integrate multiple file systems into an orderly single structure.
+It is the result of an attempt to integrate multiple file systems into an orderly single structure.
 The key idea, which dates back to the pioneering work done by Sun Microsystems employees in 1986, is to abstract out that part of the file system that is common to all file systems and put that code in a separate layer that calls the underlying concrete file systems to actually manage the data.

 All system calls related to files (or pseudo files) are directed to the Linux kernel Virtual File System for initial processing.
 These calls, coming from user processes, are the standard POSIX calls, such as open, read, write, lseek, etc.

-Compatibility with Windows and Macintosh

-Currently, ext4 has full support on non-Linux operating systems.

-Windows can access ext4 since Windows 10 Insider Preview Build 20211.
-It is possible thanks to Windows Subsystem for Linux (WSL) which was introduced with Windows 10 Anniversary Update (version 1607) on 2 August 2016.
-WSL is available only in 64-bit versions of Windows 10 from version 1607.
-It is also available in Windows Server 2019.
-Big changes to the WSL architecture came with the release of WSL 2 on 12 June 2019.
+Interoperability

+Although designed for and primarily used with Linux, an ext4 file system can be accessed via other operating systems via interoperability tools.

+Windows provides access via its Windows Subsystem for Linux (WSL) technology.
+Specifically, the second major version, WSL 2, is the first version with ext4 support.
+It was first released in Windows 10 Insider Preview Build 20211.
 WSL 2 requires Windows 10 version 1903 or higher, with build 18362 or higher, for x64 systems, and version 2004 or higher, with build 19041 or higher, for ARM64 systems.

-Paragon offers its commercial product Linux File Systems for Windows which allows read/write capabilities for ext2/3/4 on Windows 7 SP1/8/8.1/10 and Windows Server 2008 R2 SP1/2012/2016.